kenny-goh/KScriptRust/readme.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-## Credits
-- The code for the interpreter is mostly based on Bob Nystrom's book, 'Crafting interpreters'.
-I added my own flavor on top of it such as having lambda functions, lists, map, quantors and so on.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)# kscript